-11 The definition of a first-time homebuyer includes individuals who have had no ownership in a principal residence during the 3-year period before purchase of the property.
-For a complete definition, see http://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/shh/ref/shp3-02.
-FHA data are from the U.S. Department of Housing and Urban Development (HUD); GSE data come from the Federal Housing Finance Agency and HUD public use databases.
-GSE public use data for 2005 were not available at the time this paper was written.
+33 The definition of a first time homebuyer includes individuals who have had no ownership in a principal residence during the 3-year period prior to purchase of the property.
+For a complete definition see: http://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/sfh/ref/sfhp3-02.
+FHA data are from HUD, GSE data come from FHFA and HUD public use databases.
+GSE public use data for 2005 was not available at the time this paper was witten.